How to Change Oil Without Ramps?

 Loosen the drain plug with a wrench and allow all of the old oil to drain out into the pan.
 Once it has finished draining, screw the drain plug back in and tighten it with a wrench.
 Remove the old oil filter and replace it with a new one.

-Fill up your engine with new oil until it reaches the full line on the dipstick.
+Fill your engine with new oil until the dipstick reaches the full line.

 • Replace the drain plug and tighten it with a wrench

-• Fill up the engine with new oil through the filler neck until it reaches the full line on the dipstick
+• Please fill up the engine with new oil through the filler neck until it reaches the full line on the dipstick

 • Start up the engine and check for leaks around the drain plug and filler neck area